FundyPhytoPhys/ROS_bioinfo/ROSGenomicPatternsAcrossMarinePhytoplankton/R/ROSGenomicPatternsBySubstrateAcrossPhytoplankton.md

 H~2~O~2~ has lower reactivity, longer intracellular and extracellular lifetimes and readily crosses cell membranes.
 Across eukaryotic phytoplankton, the fraction of the total genes encoding H~2~O~2~ producing enzymes decreases with increasing cell radius, consistent with maintenance of ROS homeostasis in the face of slower diffusional losses from larger cells.
 The fraction of the total genes encoding H~2~O~2~ scavenging enzymes also decreases with increasing cell radius, but with a slope smaller than that for H~2~O~2~ producing enzymes.
 Presence of flagella and colony formation appear to influence H~2~O~2~ metabolism, supporting interactions between growth form and H~2~O~2~ homeostasis.

 ^•^NO has low reactivity, long intracellular and extracellular lifetimes and readily crosses cell membranes.
 Neither the fraction of the total genes for ^•^NO production nor for scavenging changed significantly with increasing cell radius, consistent with relatively low cytotoxicity and roles of ^•^NO in taxonomically diverse regulatory systems.
 Pennate diatoms frequently lack genes annotated as encoding ^•^NO producing enzymes, whereas centric diatoms frequently lack genes annotated as encoding ^•^NO scavenging enzymes.
 This finding is not explicable by differential diffusional losses of ^•^NO, but may reflect distinct roles of ^•^NO in the regulatory systems of diatom lineages.

+# Funding Information {.unnumbered}

+NMO was supported by the Mount Allison University Rice Memorial Graduate Fellowship and a New Brunswick Innovation Foundation STEM Graduate Award.
+KF was supported by NSERC Indigenous Undergraduate Summer Research Award and the MITACS GlobalLink internship.
+BB was supported by the Canada Research Chair in Phytoplankton Ecophysiology fund.
+DAC was supported by the Canada Research Chair in Phytoplankton Ecophysiology and by the Microbiology Institute of the Czech Academy of Science through project CZ.02.2.69/0.0/0.0/16_027/0007990 of the European Union Researcher Mobility program.
+The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.

 # Open Data Statement {.unnumbered}